SpiteyBill/arduino-tft-text/README.md

 #define SUPPORT_8347A             //HX8347-A +500 bytes, 0.27s
 ```

-This makes the TFT screen work.
+If you don't make this change, the screen is constantly white.